PistoiaHELM/HELMMonomerSets/README.md

 ### Monomer Sets ###

 Currently the HELM demo tools use the monomerLib2.0 library.
+This contains a limited number of monomers that were originally used internally by Pfizer.

-The monomer.org library is included since it contains some good ideas and is likely to form the basis for a public monomer set.
-However, be aware that it may be refined in the near future.
+The monomer.org library was developed by Ionis and is included since it contains a better range of nucleotide monomers.

+Please be aware that work is ongoing to create a HELM approved core set which will be published in 2021.

 All monomer sets are available as .json files.
 JSON is the recommended format.
 However, we recognise that a SQLlite db version and sd file may be useful, so have included them in the pack.